- Part 1: Know Your True Cost of Production

 Part 1: Know Your True Cost of Production

-Want to make more money farming in 2019?
+Want to make more money farming this year?
 Step one is to know your true cost of production (TCOP).

 Why Your TCOP Matters